CruelMarco/Vowel_Triangle/README.md

 Vowel_Triangle
-This repo is for codes for Vowel Vowel_Triangle Area calculation.
+This repo is for codes for formant estimation in noisy and reverbed environments and consequemnt Vowel Vowel_Triangle Area calculation.
 Written in python and MATLAb

 Script Details :